andventuree/ChatApp/README.md

 ## Running App Locally

-1.  `npm install` to install all dependencies
+1.  `npm install` dependencies
-2. Now you'll need to create a db so run `createdb chatapp`
+2. Now you'll need to create a db in PostgreSQL so run `createdb chatapp`
+3. Have PostgreSQL running.
-3. With this, you should be all set. `npm run start`
+4. With this, you should be all set. `npm run start`

 ## Screenshots